updated on 18 November 2022

 In addition, candidates must start the Bar course within five years of graduating with a law degree or GDL.
-If the Bar course is not started within this time, the law degree/GDL is regarded as stale.
-In some exceptional circumstances, the BSB may reactivate stale qualifications, but only if the applicant can prove they have “current competence in all of the foundation subjects, for example through legal work or study".
+If the Bar course isn’t started within this time, the law degree/GDL is regarded as stale.
+In some exceptional circumstances, the Bar Standards Boards may reactivate stale qualifications, but only if the applicant can prove they have “current competence in all of the foundation subjects, for example through legal work or study".

 The only other way to reactivate a stale qualification to continue on your journey and take the Bar course would be to complete (or re-complete) the GDL.

 As above, the Bar course must be started within five years of completing the academic stage (ie, a law degree or GDL).
 If you leave it later than that, your law degree/GDL will be viewed as stale and you won’t be able to do the Bar course.